PandaFoss/rustlings-solutions/README.md

-# rustlings-solutions
+# Rustlings Solutions

-🦀 My solved rustlings exercises
+🦀 This repository contains the solved exercises available in the rustlings repository.
+Any constructive criticism on their resolution is welcome.
+For more information, please refer to the official repository.

+**Rustlings version** 4.0.0